The History of Hayward Area Memorial Hospital

 Between 1953 and 1956, an extensive remodeling program was undertaken.
 The process modernized the facility and updated the equipment.

 Once again, the need for changes in the local hospital became apparent to meet the ever-growing health needs of the population.
-At this time, an entirely new facility became part of the plan.
+An entirely new facility became part of the plan.
 The first step in the plan began in 1974 with a community fund raising campaign.

 On April 3, 1977, the following words were given to those assembled at the dedication of the new Hayward Area Memorial Hospital – “We open these doors in the name of quality health care to all who seek it.”